Chapter Five: Do Your Job: Plot

 Taylor (Dale Pavinski) constantly sends messages to Barry (Bill Hader), who is spending the day at a carnival with Chris (Chris Marquette) and his family.
-During this, Barry feels distracted about Chris's family life, once again daydreaming about a life with Sally (Sarah Goldberg) and their child.
+He daydreams about a life with Sally (Sarah Goldberg) and their child.

-Barry goes to the acting class, where Sally tells him they need to take some time off from their relationship.
+Barry goes to acting class, where Sally tells him they need to take some time off from their relationship.
 The class is preparing a Macbeth performance in a Shakespeare showcase, and they are surprised to see that they are scene partners.
 Moss (Paula Newsome) returns to the class, questioning the students about the silhouetted figure seen from the lipstick camera, although no one is able to recognize it, relieving Barry.
 However, he is questioned by Moss due to his height and talks about his military background.
-Barry evades suspicion by providing an alibi, which is verified by Fuches (Stephen Root), who poses as a factory worker.
+Barry evades suspicion by providing a pre-arranged alibi that is "verified" by Fuches (Stephen Root).

-After being allowed to go, Barry meets with Fuches, Pazar (Glenn Fleshler) and Hank (Anthony Carrigan).
-Pazar is angry at Hank for leaving the lipstick camera at the car and fleeing.
-They discuss the plans for the raid, with Fuches instructing Barry to kill Taylor once they finish, as he knows too much about their actions.
-Barry can't bring himself to kill a fellow Marine, fearing what could lead to that but Fuches orders him to do it.
-At the acting class, the students debate about the morality and actions of Lord Macbeth and Lady Macbeth, with Barry taking an opposite position to the class by stating the fault is with Lady Macbeth and that Lord Macbeth is not to blame, eventually lashing out with the class as he "killed people".
+After being allowed to go, Barry meets with Fuches, Goran (Glenn Fleshler) and Hank (Anthony Carrigan) to discuss the plans for the raid, with Fuches instructing Barry to kill Taylor once they finish, as he knows too much, despite his misgivings over killing a fellow former Marine.

+At the acting class, the students debate about the morality and actions of Lord Macbeth and Lady Macbeth, with Barry taking an opposite position to the class by stating the fault is with Lady Macbeth and not Lord Macbeth, eventually lashing out with the class as he has killed people.
 The class assumes he means his military background, with Gene (Henry Winkler) having some say "thank you for your service" to Barry.
 Distraught, Barry storms out.
 At a bar, the students lament their treatment of Barry.
-When Sally tries to diverge the fault from them, Natalie (D'Arcy Carden) criticizes her for leaving her party with Zach.
-Moss struggles with the case and later that night, visits Gene at his house and they kiss passionately.
+When Sally tries deflect blame from themselves, Natalie (D'Arcy Carden) criticizes her for leaving her party with Zach.
+Moss struggles with the case and visits Gene at his house where they passionately kiss.

 Barry and Taylor then start the raid at the stash house, killing many Bolivians.
-At one point, Barry is knocked out and daydreams about his child at school.
+At one point, Barry is knocked out.
 When he wakes up, he sees that Taylor killed everyone and saved his life.
 Taylor then starts taking some of the money from the Bolivians, while Barry prepares to shoot him while his back is turned.
-The next morning, Barry meets with Fuches at a restaurant, who is happy to see that he survived the raid.
+The next morning, Barry meets with Fuches at a restaurant, who is happy to see that he survived.
 Fuches starts calming him when he thinks he killed Taylor, when suddenly Taylor joins them, Barry having not followed his order.